swampopus/cleantalk/README.txt

 -- TESTING --

 * Try to register account with "stop_email@example.com" as email address.
+* Set "Enable comments test via stop list" flag at https://cleantalk.org/my/
-* Try to put comment with "stop_word" in its body.
+* Then try to put comment with "stop_word" in its body.

 -- CONTACT --